cloverlime/ulso-django/docs/userstories.rst

     * project
     * section

+* know who is absent for a rehearsal (if notified in advance)

 As **Treasurer**, I would like to:

 * see a list of all transactions from all or chosen accounts
 * easily record transactions
-* be reminded of how much money we had at the beginning of the year
+* recall how much money we had at the beginning of the year
 * forecast budgets for the year/project
 * see who's paid subs or not and check off those who do